guillempg/spring-boot-oracleXE/README.md

 `./buildContainerImage.sh -v 18.4.0 -x`

-* Create a shared directory, for instance:

-`/home/user/oracle-shared`
+* Create a docker volume so that data in the DB is not lost after restarting the container:

+`docker volume create oracle18.4.0XE`

+We will link this volume (a folder in your filesystem) to a specific folder within the container.
+You can check where is the volume in your filesystem with this command `docker volume inspect oracle18.4.0XE`.

 * Run docker image previously built.
-We will link our port 1521 to the container's port 1521, also link the shared directory created in the previous step to the container's /shared folder.
+We will link our port 1521 to the container's port 1521, also link the shared directory created in the previous step to the container's /opt/oracle/oradata/ folder.

-`docker run -i -t -d --hostname ora18xe --name ora18xe -p 1521:1521 -v /home/user/oracle-shared:/shared oracle/database:18.4.0-xe`
+`docker run -i -t -d --hostname ora18xe --name ora18xe -p 1521:1521 -v oracle18.4.0XE:/opt/oracle/oradata oracle/database:18.4.0-xe`

+This will take several minutes (~10 in my laptop) before the DB is ready, meanwhile you can check the logs of the container.

 * Inspect the logs of the docker container and note down the password for SYSTEM user, also the pluggable database value (ie. `ora18xe/XEPDB1`).
 Every time you run the docker container it will create and assign a different password to SYS and SYSTEM users, so the DataSource pointing to it might need